robrich/kubernetes-hands-on-workshop/07-Deployment/start/README.md

    kubectl apply -f deployment.yaml
    ```

-   This says "please schedule the thing I've got in the yaml file `deployment.yaml`.
+   This says "please make it so the things I've defined in the yaml file `deployment.yaml` are running.

 2. Run this command: